MailTape/MailTape-v1/_posts/2022-07-10-Charlotte-Adigéry.md

 track6_title: Wooter - Epigraph
 track5_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/500/track5.mp3'
 track6_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/500/track6.mp3'
+description: >-
+  Our 500th episode of MailTape this morning!!
+This year and since 2012, we've welcomed so many wonderful guests, sharing love for music with our loyal listeners every Sunday.
+It's hard not to feel sentimental with this special project of bringing music into peoples' hearts.
+We hope you've loved these moments as much as we have, cheers to the next 500 :)
 ---
 <p id="introduction"> Our 500th episode of MailTape this morning!!
 This year and since 2012, we've welcomed so many wonderful guests, sharing love for music with our loyal listeners every Sunday.
-It's hard not to feel sentimental with this particularly special objective of bringing music into peoples' hearts.
-We hope you've loved these moments as much as we have, cheers to the next 500.
+It's hard not to feel sentimental with this special project of bringing music into peoples' hearts.
+We hope you've loved these moments as much as we have, cheers to the next 500 :)
     <br><br>
-To celebrate with us, we welcome Charlotte Adigéry to MailTape this morning!
-One half of the duo with Bolis Pupul (welcomed last week, our episode 499!), Charlotte Adigéry's work spans R&B, jazz, techno, and club music, creating catching collages of textured sound.
-Charlotte Adigéry collaborates with artist Bolis Pupul (welcomed last week, our episode 499!) for her latest album, Topical Dancer.
+To celebrate with us, we welcome Charlotte Adigéry to MailTape!
+One half of the duo with Bolis Pupul (welcomed last week, our episode 499!), Charlotte Adigéry's work spans R&B, jazz, techno, and club movements, creating catching collages of textured sound.
+Charlotte Adigéry joins us following the release of the duo's latest album, Topical Dancer.
 The creative collaboration counters heavy topics with humor and grace, offering surprises with each subsequent listen.
 </p>

 # Charlotte Adigéry's selection